Aly & AJ: Stalking incidents

-On June 26, 2008, an Ohio man named Rex Mettler was arrested for stalking the duo.
-The Lancaster man "obtained contact information for the acting and singing duo and made threats online, by phone and handwritten notes" as stated by the police.
+In June 2008, Rex Mettler, from Lancaster, Ohio, was arrested for stalking the duo.
+He "obtained contact information for the acting and singing duo and made threats online, by phone and handwritten notes" as stated by the police.
 The duo was scheduled to perform in Cincinnati on June 27, 2008, where the man was present, after which the police could not confirm that any of the threats involved the Ohio show.
 The police later stated that "the charge against Mettler stems from incidents that began December 15, 2007" and that "Rex displayed a pattern of activity over that time that reflected multiple attempts, if not numerous attempts, at stalking these females."